 Studies show saturated fat raises LDL, yet it also raises HDL ("good" cholesterol).
-On the other hand, sugar lowers HDL.
-Ultimately, the ratio of total cholesterol to LDL cholesterol better predicts heart attacks than LDL on its own.
-Coconut oil can contain up to 40 percent saturated fat, yet interestingly, countries with the highest intakes of coconut oil have the lowest rates of heart disease.
+On the other hand, sugar lowers HDL2.
+Ultimately, the ratio of total cholesterol to LDL cholesterol3 better predicts heart attacks than LDL on its own.
+Coconut oil can contain up to 40 percent saturated fat, yet interestingly, countries with the highest intakes of coconut oil have the lowest rates of heart disease4.

-While some research shows coconut oil contains higher amounts of saturated fat and does increase total cholesterol, those amounts do not increase our heart attack or stroke risk.
-In fact, one study among lean, heart-disease- and stroke-free Pacific Islanders who consumed up to 63 percent of their calories from coconut fat found total cholesterol rose but so did their "good" HDL.
+While some research5 shows coconut oil contains higher amounts of saturated fat and does increase total cholesterol, those amounts do not increase our heart attack or stroke risk.
+In fact, one study6 among lean, heart-disease- and stroke-free Pacific Islanders who consumed up to 63 percent of their calories from coconut fat found total cholesterol rose but so did their "good" HDL.